ndxn/Partners-in-Wine/README.md

 * Machine Learning Module -

   1.)
-Description of preliminary data preprocessing -
+Description of preliminary data preprocessing :

-    * I started by loading the data into a panda Dataframe, then i followed this following tasks.
+   I started by loading the data into a panda Dataframe, then i followed these steps:
     * Checked and dropped null values
     * Convert the score column from float to integer and split score into good(1) and bad(0) and making it it's own column "quality" to use as our target.
     * Checked for number of unique values in each column to find out which columns required binning and binned appellation.